How to make Nasu Dengaku by Air Fryer and more

 Nasu Dengaku

-Cold soba noodles meet nasu dengaku sauce – a refreshing combination.
+Cold soba noodles meet Nasu Dengaku sauce – a refreshing combination.

 Nasu Dengaku pairs wonderfully with some classic Japanese sides like steamed rice cooked by Rice Cooker From Japan, miso soup, and lightly dressed salads.
 For a more substantial meal, consider serving it alongside sautéed gyoza dumplings, karaage fried chicken, or yakisoba noodles.
 The sweet and savory glazed eggplant also makes a lovely small plate for grazing, served with an assortment of pickles, edamame, and wasabi.